Rethabile296/Overview-NWU-Tech-Trends-Project/README.md

 - **Project 4 Repository**:
 - **Project 5 Repository**:
 ## Documentation
 All project documentation is available [here](link-to-documentation).
-This includes architecture diagrams, API specifications, and user guides.

 ## Branching Strategy
 We will follow the Gitflow branching strategy: